 Furthermore, while most funders are keen for researchers to make their data as open and accessible as possible, they also acknowledge that not all data can be shared, and that sometimes it might be necessary to set conditions restricting how data can be accessed and by whom (see "Do I have to share my data?"below).

 Options for publishing your data include:

 Depositing your data in a data centre or repository increases the discoverability of your data as well as satisfying funder and journal publisher data policy requirements.
 Some repositories will also issue a DOI for your data making it easier to cite and link to related resources such as the published research that the data supports.
-Help with choosing a repository is available here.
-If there is no suitable external repository for your data you might be able to deposit your data in the King's RDM System.
+Help with choosing a repository is available here, including information about the King's research data repository, KORDS.

 If you publish your data with an external data centre or repository, send us the DOI or URL and we will create a record for the dataset in our forthcoming research data catalogue.

 Sometimes it is possible to include supporting data as supplementary material accompanying published research (e.g. in the form of graphs or tables).
 However, there are likely to be restrictions on the types of materials which can be submitted (e.g. limitations on file size or acceptable file formats.
 See, for example, the guidance provided by the journal Science on preparing supplementary materials).

 A growing number of journals now have data sharing policies which stipulate that data which supports published research should be made publicly available and/or that the published article should provide information about how and under what conditions the data which supports the paper's findings can be accessed.
 Most journal data sharing policies also specify that the data supporting published research papers be deposited in a data centre or repository.